-“A Revolutionary Lecture Series” at the General Warren
+“A Revolutionary Lecture Series”

 Take a look at the video below & sample the taste of "A Revolutionary Lecture Series"

 We started off with only 5 lectures in our series in 2010, and we have grown over the years to now feature 9 monthly lectures.
 Our speaker series if very informative and we have made a lot of friends over the years.
 We appreciate your support and we continue to provide one of the best speaker series in the area.
 The friendly atmosphere and food second to none, make the historic General Warren Inne in Malvern PA the place to be to learn all there is about the Revolutionary War era.

 Thank you for your interest and support.
 We are looking forward to seeing you and know that you will enjoy another season of top notch lectures while dining on specially recreated 18th Century fare by a Zagat top-rated restaurant.
 Your support will help preserve our heritage for future generations.

 Founding Martyr: The Life and Death of Dr. Joseph Warren

 Had he not died at Bunker Hill, Dr. Joseph Warren might have led the country as Washington or Jefferson did.
 Yet after his death, his life and legend faded, leaving his contemporaries to rise to fame in his place and obscuring his essential role in bringing America to independence.
 Until now, little has been known of this architect of the colonial rebellion, whose protests and writings helped unite the colonies against Britain and inspired the Declaration of Independence.
 For more information Click Here.

 George Washington’s Nemesis: The Outrageous Treason and Unfair Court-martial of Major General Charles Lee during the American Revolution